cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 >
 > Armed with his Neural Hacking Interface, Cassian attempts to breach
 > the security of a secret corporate lab hidden on a desolate
 > asteroid.
-> It\'s the dead of a cosmic night.
-He rolls a check to override the
+It's the dead of a cosmic night.
+He rolls a check to
+> override the
 > security system, but fails.
 The GM could allow him to try again,
-> with
-> the target number increased by two to reflect the system\'s
+> with the target number increased by two to reflect the system's
-> heightened
-> state of alert.
-Alternatively, the GM could decide the following
+> heightened state of alert.
+Alternatively, the GM could decide the
+> following
 > Cassian succeeds in overriding the door lock, only to come face to
 > face with a rogue synthetic, originally designed for maintenance,
-> but
-> now repurposed by the lab survivors as a deadly sentry.
+> but now repurposed by the lab survivors as a deadly sentry.
 This
 > unexpected encounter places Cassian in a perilous situation far
-> beyond
-> a locked door, and propels the narrative foreward.
+> beyond a locked door, and propels the narrative forward.

 #### Simple Check